 While these changes are positive steps, they still do not address the question as to whether or not the degrees Motlow College offers are relevant with regard to the skill set an employer would be seeking to hire in a technical graduate.
 More work is needed in this area and this portion of the goal will be carried forward to next year.

-List of Supporting Documentation: Job Placement Summary Reports (Performance Funding)

-Date Last Updated: June, 2012
+List of Supporting Documentation: Job Placement Summary Reports (Performance Funding) - On file in RPC office Date Last Updated: June 2012